opal/opal.github.io/source/docs/static_applications.html.md

 ```

 Now, if you run `rake build` you will get the `build.js` output file with our
-application compiled, with the opal runtime included as well.
+application compiled, with the Opal runtime included as well.

 To run the application, lets create a very simple html file: